-Canada's long-standing debate about the jurisdictional arrangements for securities regulation has entered a new phase with the January 2009 publication of recommendations by the federal government's Expert Panel on Securities Regulation.
+Canada's long-standing debate about the jurisdictional arrangements for securities regulation entered a new phase in January 2009 when the federal government budgeted for the formation of the Canadian Securities Transition Office (CSTO).
+In June 2009, the federal government appointed the BCSC Chair, Doug Hyndman, as its Chair and CEO.
+Doug Hyndman assumed his new role with the CSTO effective July 13, 2009.
 Federal and provincial governments, not regulators, will collectively decide whether to create a national securities commission.
-The BCSC has contributed to the debate by challenging inaccurate statements and unsound analysis and by setting out our own views on how to make regulation more effective.
-We will continue to provide support to the governments in their decision making process, to ensure any decision on regulatory structure will ultimately be of net benefit to the Canadian securities market.
+The BCSC will provide support to government in their decision making process, to ensure any decision on regulatory structure will ultimately be of net benefit to the Canadian securities market.